spykelionel/auth_wiki/README.md

 * Email
 * password

-When the credential is successfully verified, the request is authenticated
+When the credential is successfully verified during login, the request is authenticated

 ## Features
  * `Comment`
        Adding suggestions in the form of text to a Post
  * `Edit user details`
-       User's credentials can be updated.
-For example if the user forgot their paasword and wants to change it
+       User's credentials can be updated after signup.
+For example if the user wants to change their name, they can do so here
  * `List all users`
        To view all registered users
  * `Reactions`